List of mobile network operators in Europe: Liechtenstein

 The Liechtenstein mobile phone system is attached to Switzerland, and customers of these three providers can roam on Swiss networks without additional fees.

 Lithuania

 Lithuania has 4.49 million subscribers in total, or a 161% penetration rate (Q4 2023).

-Each of the three largest network operators have flanker brands – Pildyk (Tele2), Ežys (Telia) and Labas (Bite).
+Each of the three largest network operators have flanker brands – Pildyk (Tele2), Ežys (Telia) and Labas (Bitė).

 The regulator is Ryšių Reguliavimo Tarnyba (RRT).